BI-STEM-Away/sMAP_dev/_posts/2021-07-28-Maryams-blog.md

 **What were some of the most enjoyable/memorable moments from the project?**

-Communicating with people from different counties is really interesting for me and I enjoy it a lot.
+Communicating with people from different countries is really interesting for me and I enjoy it a lot.
 One another thing that I like about STEM-AWAY is letting us attend the big Shiny app project and we can have our names on it.

 **Were there any unique aspects of the project that you particularly enjoyed?**